 Understanding Blue Balls for Women

 When it comes to blue balls for women, it’s a similar situation for what happens to men.
 When a woman becomes aroused in a moment of intense passion, blood flows to the lower region of her body.
 The area most affected is the area that gives a woman the most amount of pleasure during lovemaking.
 As the blood pumps to this part of the body, everything begins to swell.
 The pressure starts to build.
 If a woman doesn’t experience some type of release, it can lead to major discomfort in her private parts.

 What Does Blue Balls Feel Like?

-Blue balls is equally frustrating for women.
+Blue balls are equally frustrating for women.
 What used to be considered a problem that was unique to men is happening for the other half.
 The bottom line is blue balls is not pleasant.
 You might feel a throbbing down below that pushes you over the edge.
-A cramping or tightness can make you really start to squirm or there can be a pulsing as the blood rushes to this pivotal part of your body.
+Cramping or tightness can make you really start to squirm or there can be a pulsing as the blood rushes to this pivotal part of your body.